shivam1470/shivam1470/README.md

 - My name is Shivam Mishra I'm a Full Stack Developer based in India.
 I describe myself as a passionate developer who loves coding and the web platform
-- 👀 I’m create website.
+- 👀 I am a full stack web developer.
 - 🌱 I mostly work with MERN stack.
 - ✨ $ Let's connect/Social